-Some of the preliminary characterization tasks which are necessary in the development of a continuous processing technology for the manufacture of energetic formulations include TGA and DSC analysis, the characterization of various material functions, including temperature and wall shear stress dependent shear viscosity, extrudate swell, flow instability and wall slip behavior of the energetic formulation, the simulation of the coupled flow and heat transfer occurring in the twin screw extruder, the design of the shaping geometry including the die, and validation experiments generally using thermal imaging and well-instrumented twin screw extruders.
+Some of the preliminary characterization tasks which are necessary in the development of a continuous processing technology for the manufacture of energetic formulations include thermo-gravimetric analysis, TGA, and differential scanning calorimetry, DSC, analysis, the characterization of various material functions, including temperature and wall shear stress dependent shear viscosity, extrudate swell, flow instability and wall slip behavior of the energetic formulation, the simulation of the coupled flow and heat transfer occurring in the twin screw extruder, the design of the shaping geometry including the die, and validation experiments generally using thermal imaging and well-instrumented twin screw extruders.
 Such characterization and simulation tasks are essential to the safe processing of energetic materials, which can be accomplished without the use of precarious trial-and-error procedures.

-Introduction to operation and Safety Features
+II.
+Operation and Safety Features

 Designing mixing equipment that answers the needs of today's energetic material producers requires an in-depth understanding of the safety and performance problems facing this industry.
-Our long association with the industry has allowed us to design and produce mixer/extruders that recognize the safety concerns without compromising performance.
-Here two of these extruders will be used as examples for illustrating the integration of safety into design and manufacture of continuous processing machinery.
-These two extruders are interesting because the first one (ME7.5) is, to our knowledge, the smallest twin screw extruder in the world, designed specifically for the processing of nanoparticles and the second is the most flexible manufacturing platform for energetic materials processing with the ability to be converted into a single or twin screw, corotating or counter-rotating extruder.
-The intermesh between the two screws in the twin screw extruder mode can be altered to any degree of intermesh ranging from the tangential to the fully-intermeshing mode (Universal Mixer/Extruder) also.
-Furthermore, the barrel is splittable with a hydraulic mechanism and the sensor, feed, vacuum locations as well as the total length of the extruder can be altered to fit the processing task at hand.
+The hardware needs to be designed on the basis of various criteria that recognize the safety concerns without compromising performance.
+Here two extruders will be used as examples for illustrating the integration of safety into design and manufacture of continuous processing machinery.
+These two extruders are interesting because the first one (ME7.5) is, to our knowledge, the smallest twin screw extruder in the world, designed specifically for the incorporation and processing of nanoparticles in energetics formulations (5) and the second is the Universal, which is the most flexible manufacturing platform for energetic materials, with the ability to be converted into a single or twin screw, co-rotating or counter-rotating extruder (6).
+The intermesh between the two screws in the twin screw extruder mode can be altered to any degree of intermesh ranging from the tangential to the fully-intermeshing mode (Universal Mixer/Extruder).
+Furthermore, the barrel is splittable with a hydraulic mechanism which can sustain internal pressures of up to 5,000 psi and the sensor, feed, vacuum locations, as well as the total length of the extruder, can be altered to fit the processing task at hand.

-Obviously, safety has been the prime consideration in the design of both the ME7.5 and the 40mmUniversal.
 Safety becomes even a greater concern with the necessity to process without organic solvents, using binders that are themselves energetic and with nanoparticles with their very high surface to volume ratios.
-The decomposition characteristics of some of the relatively new materials are also a cause for worry..
+The decomposition characteristics of some of the relatively new materials are also a cause for worry.

-Development and Safety Issues
+Design Development and Safety Issues

 In general, the following summarizes how the extruders work and how the principal design of the geometries is made.
-Product ingredients enter the machine through various feed-ports.
+Product ingredients enter the machine through various feedports.
 The product passes to the conveying screws, where it is carried from the drive end to the mixing section.
-A custom tailored agitator section (material specific and designed using mathematical modeling employing 3-D Finite Element Method) then alternates product mixing and thermal conditioning until the product is fully homogenized and reaches the desired temperature.
+A custom tailored agitator section (generally material specific and designed using mathematical modeling employing 3-D Finite Element Method) then alternates product mixing and thermal conditioning until the product is fully homogenized and reaches the desired temperature.
 The product then moves to the vent section for devolatilization.
 Next the mixture moves into the discharge section where pressure is developed to extrude the product through a die to develop a continuous geometric form.